gerakey/Vagabond/README.md

 # Vagabond

-[Vagabond](https://www.teamvagabond.com) is a federated social network build using the ActivityPub protocol that prioritizes user privacy, security, and autonomy.
+[Vagabond](https://www.teamvagabond.com) is a federated social network built using the ActivityPub protocol that prioritizes user privacy, security, and autonomy.
 Vagabond is free and open source software.

 ## Developer Instructions